-Cleveland County Oklahoma assistance.
+Assistance programs Cleveland County Oklahoma and Norman.

 Salvation Army - They provide a wide variety of financial aid and free basic needs.
-There may be emergency shelter, free food, help paying utility bills, free clothing, disaster services, and rent help.
+There may be emergency homeless shelters, free food, help paying utility bills, free clothing, disaster services, and rent help.
 Holiday assistance may be offered too, including free meals and Christmas toys for children in Cleveland County.

 The organization is committed to helping the less fortunate in the region and will offer as much support as possible.
 Help for seniors in Cleveland County may be available too, including free fans and transportation to appointments.
 Or children in the community can get free school backpacks or supplies or enroll into Summer Camp.
 Phone (405) 364-9910.
 Read Cleveland Oklahoma Salvation Army assistance programs.